Sony Pictures Kids Zone: Under Sony Music

-The company was also the distributor (in Canada only) for series produced by Cinar, such as Wimzie's House, Madeline, A Bunch of Munsch, The Busy World of Richard Scarry and Caillou.
+The company was also the Canadian home video distributor for series produced by CINAR, such as Arthur, Wimzie's House, Madeline, A Bunch of Munsch, The Busy World of Richard Scarry, and Caillou.

 On May 4, 1998, Sony Wonder bought Sunbow Entertainment, which had produced various shows based on Hasbro's toy lines but whose original programming had mostly under-performed.
-On October 3, 2000, German based company TV-Loonland AG acquired the Sunbow library along with Sony Wonder's other television business assets.
+On March 1, 2000, Sony Wonder signed a first-look distribution agreement with German-based management firm TV-Loonland AG to handle the distribution of their shows in German-speaking and Eastern European territories and eventually signed a UK home video deal with Maverick.
+On October 3, as an extension to the previous agreement, TV-Loonland purchased the television division of Sony Wonder, including its programming and ownership in Sunbow.
 As part of the deal, Sony kept the North American home video and international audio rights to its library.
-On May 14, 2008, Hasbro acquired the Sunbow programs based on its properties, which are now part of the eOne library.
+On May 14, 2008, Hasbro acquired the Sunbow programs based on its properties, which are now part of Hasbro Entertainment.
 In 2009, TV-Loonland filed for bankruptcy.
 In 2011, Loonland sold its catalogue to m4e AG.
-In February 2017, Studio 100 acquired a majority stake in m4e AG.
-Studio 100 currently holds the television rights to most of the Loonland catalogue, including Sunbow and Sony Wonder.
+In February 2017, Studio 100 acquired a majority stake in m4e AG, becoming the current owner of television rights to most of the Loonland catalogue, including the Sunbow and Sony Wonder titles.

-On March 13, 2007, Sony BMG announced that it was shutting down Sony Wonder to focus on its core music business.
-However, on June 20, 2007, it was announced that Sony Wonder became a division of Sony Pictures Home Entertainment as its kids’- and family-entertainment label.
-Classic Media's, Sesame Workshop's and Random House's video deals were sold to Genius Products for an undisclosed amount, and later to Vivendi Entertainment.
-The home media releases to Caillou were moved to Vivendi Entertainment Canada.
-Since 2012, Caillou DVDs are distributed by Entertainment One and after their purchase of Phase 4 Films in 2014, are released through the KaBoom Entertainment label.
-Sesame Workshop's properties were moved to Warner Home Video in 2010 following the closure of Genius Products.
-As of 2018, Sesame Workshop’s properties are currently distributed by Shout!
-Factory through the Shout!
-Factory Kids label.

-In 2012, DreamWorks Animation acquired Classic Media for $155 million; the company became a unit of DreamWorks Animation and was renamed to DreamWorks Classics.

-Universal Pictures Home Entertainment, is the current distributor for Classic Media’s properties after NBCUniversal acquired DreamWorks Animation in 2016.
+Closure

+From the end of 2006 to 2007, Sony Wonder began losing distribution agreements.
+The first company to revoke their deal with Sony Wonder was World Wrestling Entertainment, who signed with Genius Products in October 2006.
+In January 2007, Sony Wonder had also lost their long-time distribution agreement deal with Classic Media to Genius, and this was followed with Sesame Workshop also signing with Genius in February 2007.
+Shortly after in March, Shout!
+Factory announced they would also end their agreement with Sony Wonder and signed a new deal with Vivendi Visual Entertainment.

+With the loss of these agreements, Sony BMG Music Entertainment announced that it would shut down Sony Wonder to focus on its core music business.
+The last two releases under the Sony Wonder label were the 20th Anniversary Edition of The Transformers: The Movie and A Sesame Street Christmas Carol, which were released in November 2006.

+Under Sony Pictures

+On June 20, 2007, Sony Pictures Home Entertainment announced that it would revive the Sony Wonder brand as its kids and family entertainment label.
+The company announced that properties that would be released under Sony Wonder would include The Berenstain Bears, Dragon Tales, Harold and the Purple Crayon, Holly Hobbie & Friends, It's a Big Big World and Stuart Little: The Animated Series.
-In 2015, the Sony Wonder label was rebranded as Sony Pictures Family Fun, and was later folded and merged into Sony Pictures Kids Zone in 2020.

-The Sony Wonder label was still used for the direct-to-video The Swan Princess film series up until the same year.
+In 2015, the Sony Wonder label was rebranded as Sony Pictures Family Fun, and later folded into Sony Pictures Kids Zone in 2020.
+The Sony Wonder label was still used for the direct-to-video The Swan Princess film series until 2023.